cristofersousa/modern-frontend/README.md

-# Front-end Modern
+# Workflow Modern | Front-end

-This repository for beginner front-end developer start your carreer with vanillaJS, gulp, bootstrap4  and sass.
+This repository for beginner front-end developer start your carreer with vanillaJS, gulp, bootstrap4, sass and test.

 ### Technology